Transplant Recipients International Organization, Inc.

 C. Any Director who misses three consecutive meetings of the Board of Directors without excuse may be removed from the Board of Directors.

+Section 1.
+Composition.
 The members of the Executive Committee shall be the President as Chairperson, the Vice-President, the Secretary, the Treasurer, the Chairperson of the Chapter Council and the Immediate Past President.
-The Executive Director, unless excused, shall attend all meetings of the Executive Committee in a non-voting capacity.
+The chief staff person, unless excused, shall attend all meetings of the Executive Committee in a non-voting capacity.

-A. Exercise the authority of the Board of Directors when it is not in session and conduct the overall management of TRO, subject to these bylaws or to Board of Directors’ resolution.
+A. Exercise the authority of the Board of Directors when it is not in session and conduct the overall management of TRIO, subject to these bylaws or to Board of Directors’ resolution.

-B. Provide direct policy and oversight to the Executive Director, when the Board is not in session.
+B. Provide direct policy and oversight to the chief staff person when the Board is not in session.

 C. Conduct any business that may be referred to it by the Board of Directors.

+Section 3.
+Meetings.
 The Executive Committee shall meet at the discretion of the President.
 The fiscal authority of the Executive Committee shall be defined to be within the limits of the annual budget approved by the Board of Directors.
-Meetings may be held by electronic or telephonic means by which all persons participating in the meeting can communicate with each other.
+Meetings may be conducted by telephone and electronic conference or similar communications tools by which all persons participating in the meeting can communicate with each other.

 B. All committee Chairpersons shall be appointed by the President.
 Each committee Chairperson shall appoint members to the committee in consultation with the President of TRIO.

 C. Composition.
-Standing Committees may have members from the Board of Directors and member of TRIO.
+Standing Committees must have members from the Board of Directors and may have other members of TRIO.

 D. Ex-Officio Committee Members: